Point to Line Distance Calculator

 d=|Ax0+By0+C|A2+B2

 The numerator, |Ax0+By0+C|, comes from substituting the point into the line equation.
-If the point lies on the line, then Ax0+By0+C=0, so the distance is zero.
-If the point is on one side of the line, the expression may be positive; on the other side, it may be negative.
-The absolute value bars ensure the final distance is nonnegative.
+If the point lies on the line, then Ax0+By0+C=0, and the distance becomes zero.
+If the point is on one side of the line, the expression may be positive; if it is on the other side, the expression may be negative.
+The absolute value ensures that the final distance is always nonnegative, because distance itself has magnitude but no sign.

+This point-to-line distance worked example shows how the calculator handles a concrete line and point pair.
 Suppose you want the distance from the point (3,5) to the line 2x-y+1=0.
 In this case, x0 is 3, y0 is 5, A is 2, B is -1, and C is 1.

 Substitute those values into the formula: